sbabic/swupdate/doc/source/roadmap.rst

 that malware can get the control of the target.

 Current release supports verified images.
-That means that a handler written in LUA could be now be part of the compound image, because a unauthenticated handler cannot run.
+That means that a handler written in Lua could be now be part of the compound image, because a unauthenticated handler cannot run.

 Support for evaluation boards